 Deployable on org infra, no Sigil-hosted cloud |

 NixOS + Hyprland on 2017 MacBook Pro.
 Custom ISO with Broadcom Wi-Fi.
-Cactus running local inference.
+Local inference on hardware.

 Open source release.
 Downloadable ISO.
 Enterprise pilot.
 Documentation and community.